 The energy storage project is expected to be in operation at the end of 2023 in Cambridge, Minnesota.
 It will be the first commercial deployment of Form Energy’s proprietary multi-day energy storage technology.

-The value of long duration
+The value of multi-day storage

 Energy storage has the potential to solve challenges posed by the variable nature of the most common types of renewable energy.